A challenging 4wd trail to Webster Pass in CO

 Is Webster Pass open?

-The pass is usually open from May 20 (late in the month if the snow has melted) to November 23 (first snows will close the pass).
+Set high in the Front Range of the Rocky Mountains, the pass is usually open from May 20 (late in the month if the snow has melted) to November 23 (first snows will close the pass).
 The road stays packed with snow late into the summer season.
-Do not try this trail if is snow covered or you will get boxed in with no place to go.
+Do not try this trail if it is snow-covered, or you will get boxed in with no place to go.
 Your best chance of a snow-free trip is in late August or early September.
+It’s closed to full-size vehicles.

 Is Webster Pass dangerous?

-Tucked away in the White River National Forest, the road is totally unpaved and features extremely narrow sections.
+The road is totally unpaved and features extremely narrow sections.
 A high-clearance 4×4 vehicle is required.
 The trail can become quite hazardous and requires vehicles with significant clearance.
 There is a river crossing and multiple steep switchbacks.
-It’s recommended vehicles not to drive this trail with trailers even when the trail is in good condition.
+It’s recommended not to drive this trail with trailers even when the trail is in good condition.

 How long does it take to drive Webster Pass?